MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Ehsan Toreini, Mhairi Aitken, Kovila Coopamootoo, Karen Elliott, Carlos Gonzalez Zelaya, Aad van Moorsel. *FAT 2020*
   - Key Word: Survey; Social Science.
   - <details><summary>Digest</summary> To build AI-based systems that users and the public can justifiably trust one needs to understand how machine learning technologies impact trust put in these services.
 To guide technology developments, this paper provides a systematic approach to relate social science concepts of trust with the technologies used in AI-based services and products.
 We conceive trust as discussed in the ABI (Ability, Benevolence, Integrity) framework and use a recently proposed mapping of ABI on qualities of technologies.
 We consider four categories of machine learning technologies, namely these for Fairness, Explainability, Auditability and Safety (FEAS) and discuss if and how these possess the required qualities.

-- Artificial Intelligence for Social Good. [[paper]](https://arxiv.org/abs/1901.05406)
-  - Gregory D. Hager, Ann Drobnis, Fei Fang, Rayid Ghani, Amy Greenwald, Terah Lyons, David C. Parkes, Jason Schultz, Suchi Saria, Stephen F. Smith, Milind Tambe.
-  - Key Word: Report; Social Good.
-  - <details><summary>Digest</summary> The Computing Community Consortium (CCC), along with the White House Office of Science and Technology Policy (OSTP), and the Association for the Advancement of Artificial Intelligence (AAAI), co-sponsored a public workshop on Artificial Intelligence for Social Good on June 7th, 2016 in Washington, DC.
-This was one of five workshops that OSTP co-sponsored and held around the country to spur public dialogue on artificial intelligence, machine learning, and to identify challenges and opportunities related to AI.
-In the AI for Social Good workshop, the successful deployments and the potential use of AI in various topics that are essential for social good were discussed, including but not limited to urban computing, health, environmental sustainability, and public welfare.
-This report highlights each of these as well as a number of crosscutting issues.

 ### Survey: 2018